Cluckhead/Bang/Docs/Features.md

     *   **Details (`/maxmin/details/<file_name>/<breach_type>`):** Shows a detailed table of securities that breached either the maximum (`max`) or minimum (`min`) threshold for the specified file.

 ## Technical Details

+- **Attribution Data Loading:**
+  - Attribution dashboards (summary, security, radar, charts) now load data from per-fund files in the format `att_factors_<FUNDCODE>.csv` (e.g., `att_factors_IG01.csv`).
+  - When a user selects a fund, the application loads the corresponding attribution file for that fund only.
+  - If no file exists for the selected fund, a clear message is shown: "No attribution available."
+  - This replaces the previous approach of loading all attribution data from a single `att_factors.csv` file.